Blackpool weather forecast: This is when rain will hit Blackpool

-The weather is set to be dull on Monday 8 July, with cloud throughout most of the day.
+The weather is set to be dull on Wednesday 10 July, with rain and cloud.

 What will the weather be like this morning in Blackpool?